uci-iasl/website/README.md

 should be included into the lab-wide bibliography on the Publications page, which is defined by the `content/publications/_index.md` file.
-Publications you have done in the past or since joining the lab but outside of it and not under Prof. Levorato’s supervision, must to to the `static/bib/‹id›.bib` file, and should be included into bibliographies on your personal page or relevant project pages.
+Publications you have done in the past or since joining the lab but outside of it and not under Prof. Levorato’s supervision, must go to the `static/bib/‹id›.bib` file, and should be included into bibliographies on your personal page or relevant project pages.